5 Reasons Why Dividend Investing Beats Capital Gains Investing

 Source: mad-dividends.com

-But a stock like VF Corp (VFC), despite being 40% off its high, is still hands-down beating the S&P 500 (SPY) over the past decade.
+But a stock like VF Corp.
+(VFC), despite being 40% off its high, is still hands-down beating the S&P 500 (SPY) over the past decade.

 Source: mad-dividends.com